Clinical Pathology Program

 - Two residents may complete the virology rotation simultaneously.

-- Rotation should preferably be completed during the winter respiratory virus season.
+- Rotation should preferably be completed outside of the winter respiratory virus season.

 - Wallace Greene, PhD